MicrosoftDocs/appcenter-docs/docs/sdk/getting-started/react-native.md

 ## 3. Add the App Center SDK modules

 The default integration of the SDK uses CocoaPods for iOS.
-If you are not using CocoaPods in your app, you need to integrate the React Native SDK manually for your iOS app.
+If you're not using CocoaPods in your app, you need to integrate the React Native SDK manually for your iOS app.

 Open a Terminal and navigate to the root of your React Native project, then enter the following line to add App Center Analytics and Crashes to the app: